 Skip to contents

 funbiogeo provides an easy way to upscale your site data to a coarser resolution.
-The idea is that you have any type of data at the site level (diversity metrics, environmental data, as well as site-species data) that you would like to work or visualize at a coarser scale.
+The idea is that you have any type of data at the site level (diversity metrics, environmental data, as well as site-species data) that you would like to work on or visualize at a coarser scale.
 The aggregation process can look daunting at first and be quite difficult to run.
 We explain in details, throughout this vignette, how to do so with the fb_aggregate_site_data() function.
 We’ll detail three use cases:

 library("funbiogeo")